huggingface/dataset-viewer/services/api/README.md

 - `APP_HOSTNAME`: the hostname used by the app.
 Defaults to `"localhost"`.
 - `APP_PORT`: the port used by the app.
 Defaults to `8000`.
 - `ASSETS_DIRECTORY`: directory where the asset files are stored.
-Defaults to empty, in which case the assets are located in the `datasets_preview_backend_assets` subdirectory inside the OS default cache directory.
+Defaults to empty, in which case the assets are located in the `datasets_server_assets` subdirectory inside the OS default cache directory.
 - `LOG_LEVEL`: log level, among `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.
 Defaults to `INFO`.
 - `MAX_AGE_LONG_SECONDS`: number of seconds to set in the `max-age` header on data endpoints.
 Defaults to `120` (2 minutes).
 - `MAX_AGE_SHORT_SECONDS`: number of seconds to set in the `max-age` header on technical endpoints.
 Defaults to `10` (10 seconds).
 - `MONGO_CACHE_DATABASE`: the name of the database used for storing the cache.
-Defaults to `"datasets_preview_cache"`.
+Defaults to `"datasets_server_cache"`.
 - `MONGO_QUEUE_DATABASE`: the name of the database used for storing the queue.
-Defaults to `"datasets_preview_queue"`.
+Defaults to `"datasets_server_queue"`.
 - `MONGO_URL`: the URL used to connect to the mongo db server.
 Defaults to `"mongodb://localhost:27017"`.
 - `WEB_CONCURRENCY`: the number of workers.
 For now, it's ignored and hardcoded to 1 because the cache is not shared yet.
 Defaults to `2`.